 To get an accurate picture on levels of service, you need to base your calculations on cost rates – not charge out rates.

 Creative agencies are no strangers to over-servicing.
 Indeed, in today’s climate, a certain amount is inevitable.
 But some are over-servicing far more than they realise.
 Why?
 Because they base their analysis on employees’ charge out rates.
+The following information is true for both retained and invoiced work.

 It’s common to price jobs by charge out rates: a designer at £X an hour, an account manager at £Y and so on.
 It’s common for these to vary too, from client to client and project to project.
+There may even be specific jobs in which you need to offer a discount in order to procure the work.

 The trouble with charge out rates is that by themselves they don’t reflect the actual cost of doing the work.
 The true cost is often a lot higher.
 So while jobs in isolation may appear to be making a profit as long as the hours worked don’t exceed the total stated on the original estimate, the agency (by the time it’s factored in all its costs) may not be.